 Depending on patient factors, men with high-grade localised prostate cancer will be treated with either radical prostatectomy surgery/prostate cancer surgery or radiation therapy.
 When the prostate cancer is diagnosed at an early stage and when it is confined to the prostate, there is a significant chance of cure.

-What are the best medical treatments for late stages of prostate cancer?
+What are the best medical treatments for late stages of prostate cancer or advanced prostate cancer?

 The main treatment is to remove testosterone from the body as testosterone fuels prostate cancer.
 Testosterone is removed by either removing the testes or alternatively by administrating a drug by injection every three months.